British Broadcasting Corporation

 Blue plaque at Alexandra Palace, commemorating the launch of the world's first high-definition television service, BBC Television, in 1936 (Source: Wikimedia)

-The nature documentaries of David Attenborough, such as The Blue Planet, Planet Earth and Life on Earth, are produced by the BBC Natural History Unit, the largest wildlife documentary production house in the world.[216]
+The nature documentaries of David Attenborough, such as The Blue Planet, Planet Earth and Life on Earth, are produced by the BBC Studios Natural History Unit, the largest wildlife documentary production house in the world.[224]
 (Source: Wikimedia)

 BAFTA (British Academy of Film and Television Arts) mask and the BBC logo.
 The BBC broadcasts BAFTA's film and television award ceremonies.
 (Source: Wikimedia)